* Updates – at the bottom

 Make in India has the potential to make India a $5 trillion economy.
 If measures are not taken by the Indian government to improve the FDI inflow and creating a favourable environment for the manufacturing sector, it may only be a distant dream.

-Critical analyse the reasons for Make in India initiative not attaining the intended results (250 words).
+Critical analyse the challenges for Make in India initiative in attaining the intended results (250 words).